Defect-induced supersolidity with soft-core bosons: Results

-Particles with soft-core interactions have been studied previously in the field of soft condensed matter physics \cite{lik01,mgk06}, in the classical high-temperature regime.
+where the units of length and energy are $R_{\rm c}$ and $\hbar^2/mR_{\rm c}^2$, respectively, and $m$ denotes the particle mass.
+In these units, the zero-temperature physics is controlled by the dimensionless interaction strength $U=mV_0/(\hbar^2R_{\rm c}^4)$ and the dimensionless density $R_{\rm c}^2\rho$.\\ Particles with soft-core interactions have been studied previously in the field of soft condensed matter physics \cite{lik01,mgk06,csk11}, in the classical high-temperature regime.
 One of the main findings has been that pair potentials with a negative Fourier component \cite{lik01} favor the formation of particle clusters, which in turn can crystallize to form a so-called cluster-crystal.
-In the quantum regime, theoretical work has so far focused on the regime of weak interactions and high particle densities \cite{hnp10,cjb10,sjr10,smb11,kuk12,mjr12}, which was shown to be well described by mean-field calculations \cite{hcj12,mmc12}.
-In this limit, one finds strongly modulated superfluid states \cite{por94,hnp10,cjb10}, corresponding to a density-wave supersolid as originally conjectured by Gross \cite{gro57}.
+In the quantum domain, theoretical work has so far focused on the regime of weak interactions and high particle densities \cite{hnp10,cjb10,sjr10,smb11,kuk12,mjr12}, which was shown to be well described by mean-field calculations \cite{hcj12,mmc12}.
+In this limit, one finds strongly modulated superfluid states \cite{gro57,por94,hnp10,cjb10} with broken translational symmetry in the form of a density-wave.

-Here, we investigate the so far unexplored domain of large interaction strengths and low particle densities, where strong correlations and quantum fluctuations are expected to become important.
-We employ path integral Monte Carlo (PIMC) simulations \cite{cep95} based on the continuous space worm algorithm \cite{bon06} to determine the equilibrium properties of the Hamiltonian \eqref{eq:ham} in the canonical ensemble, i.e. at fixed density and temperature.
-An accurate determination of the ground state in the thermodynamic limit is obtained by decreasing the temperature to very small values sufficiently below $\hbar^2/mR_{\rm c}^2$ and by increasing the system size until we reach convergence of relevant physical observables, such as the superfluid fraction $f_s$ and density-density correlation functions $g_2(r)$, see e.g. \cite{cjb10,bop12}.
-These quantities are used to distinguish, e.g., between the superfluid phase (finite value of $f_s$), the crystalline phase (large density modulations in $g_2(r)$ and vanishing $f_s$) and supersolid phase (large density modulations in $g_2(r)$ and finite $f_s$).
+In the following we investigate strong coupling domain where correlations and quantum fluctuations are expected to become important.
+We employ path integral Monte Carlo simulations to determine the ground state properties of the Hamiltonian eq.(\ref{eq:ham}) (see Methods section).